phax/eInvoicing-EN16931/README.md

     * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/issues?q=is%3Aissue+is%3Aclosed+milestone%3Av1.3.6
     * Hot fix to support country codes 1A - Kosovo and XI - United Kingdom (Northern Ireland) in rule BR-CO-09
 * v1.3.5 - 2021-03-29 (UBL and CII only)
-    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/issues?q=is%3Aissue+is%3Aclosed+milestone%3Av1.3.5
+    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/milestone/11
     * Changes in the code lists and fixing CII errors.
 * v1.3.4 - 2021-01-27 (UBL and CII only)
     * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/issues?q=is%3Aissue+is%3Aclosed+milestone%3Av1.3.4
     * Hot fix of error introduced in 1.3.3
 * v1.3.3 - 2020-10-02 (UBL and CII only)
-    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/issues?q=is%3Aissue+is%3Aclosed+milestone%3Av1.3.3
+    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/milestone/10
 * v1.3.2 - 2020-05-25 (UBL and CII only)
-    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/issues?q=is%3Aissue+is%3Aclosed+milestone%3Av1.3.2
+    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/milestone/9
     * Added code 0208 in EAS and 0205 to 0208 in ICD code lists
 * v1.3.1 - 2020-02-28 (UBL and CII only)
-    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/issues?q=is%3Aissue+is%3Aclosed+milestone%3Av1.3.1
+    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/milestone/8
     * Some codelist values have been added
 * v1.3.0 - 2019-10-05 (UBL and CII only)
-    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/issues?q=is%3Aissue+is%3Aclosed+milestone%3Av1.3.0
+    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/milestone/6
     * Some codelist values have been added
 * v1.2.3 - 2019-07-05 (UBL and CII only)
-    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/issues?q=is%3Aissue+is%3Aclosed+milestone%3Av1.2.3
+    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/milestone/7
     * Some codelist values were missing
 * v1.2.2 - 2019-07-05 (UBL and CII only)
-    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/issues?q=is%3Aissue+is%3Aclosed+milestone%3Av1.2.2
+    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/milestone/4
 * v1.2.1 - 2019-05-14 (UBL and CII only)
-    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/issues?q=is%3Aissue+is%3Aclosed+milestone%3Av1.2.1
+    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/milestone/5
 * v1.2.0 - 2019-04-26 (UBL and CII only)
     * Note: this release does NOT contain the EDIFACT eInvoicing-EN16931 rules - its development is currently paused/stalled
     * Note: this release is not backwards compatible, and the examples files were changed as well.
-    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/issues?q=is%3Aissue+is%3Aclosed+milestone%3Av1.2
+    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/milestone/2
     * The UBL ODS files were removed, because they were out of sync with the used rules
     * The folder names for examples files were unified across the syntaxes
     * The name of the UBL Schematron/XSLT files was changed from `EN16931-UBL-model.*` to `EN16931-UBL-eInvoicing-EN16931.*`
 * v1.1.0 - 2018-06-26 (UBL and CII only)
     * Note: this release does NOT contain the EDIFACT eInvoicing-EN16931 rules - its development is currently paused/stalled
+    * See all fixed issues: https://github.com/ConnectingEurope/eInvoicing-EN16931/milestone/1
     * New participant identifier schemes are supported
         * `0184` in [issue #64](https://github.com/ConnectingEurope/eInvoicing-EN16931/issues/64)
         * `0190` in [issue #70](https://github.com/ConnectingEurope/eInvoicing-EN16931/issues/70)